denyncrawford/dndb/README.md

 });
 ```

 > *Notice*: If you want to unset a  value from the document you must use update with the $unset operator.
-Se all rules and operators list [here](https://www.npmjs.com/package/mingo)
+See all rules and operators list [here](https://www.npmjs.com/package/mingo)

 # :memo: TO DO